alem0lars/configs_book/osx/software/cleanapp.md

 ## Configuration

-* When asked, install the logging service and its preference pane
+When asked, install the logging service and its preference pane.

+## License activation

-* Activate the software using the license stored in Lastpass
+Activate using the license.
+I suggest you to keep it in `Lastpass`.